 After we identified our median employee, we calculated each element of our median employee's annual compensation for 2017 in accordance with paragraph (c)(2)(x) of Item 402 of Regulation S-K, which resulted in annual total compensation of \$87,186.
 The difference between our median employee's total compensation reported on Form W-2 and our median employee's annual total compensation calculated in accordance with paragraph (c)(2)(x) of Item 402 of Regulation S-K was \$171.
-This amount reflects the difference in the value of equity-based awards held by our median employee in 2017.
+This amount reflects the difference in the value of equity-based awards held by our median employee that vested in 2017 and the grant date fair value of the equity-based awards granted to our median employee in 2017.
 Similarly, the 2017 annual total compensation of our CEO was calculated in accordance with paragraph (c)(2)(x) of Item 402 of Regulation S-K, as reported in the "Total" column of the Summary Compensation Table.